-AFFORDABLE AND CLEAN ENERGY
+AFFORDABLE AND Clean Energy

 At the printing press, the use of energy is closely monitored to ensure efficient use, to promote sustainable use of energy and to contribute to the overall reduction of the carbon footprint in the operations of the Group.
-A hybrid of clean renewable energy and traditional energy is employed to in the production processes.
+A hybrid of clean renewable energy and traditional energy is employed to mitigate the negative impact on the surroundings arising from energy use in the production processes.